johnofmars/mm-github-pages-starter/_pages/docs/exotics.md

 **Wings of Sacred Dawn** [Mobility](#warlock-exotics){: .btn .btn--success}

 Aiming down sights holds you in place in mind-air and gives you incoming 15% damage reduction.
-But, you are incredibly exposed while this happens, so it has a very high risk component.
-Use sparingly and with a hip-fire weapon as possible.
-Use `Strafe` glide to expand your maneuverability when not holding in air.
+But, you are incredibly exposed while this happens, so it has a very high risk component. _The choice_ for Snipelion users.
+Use the hold perk sparingly and with a hip-fire weapon as possible.
+Use top tree Dawnblade and `Strafe` glide to expand your maneuverability when not holding in air.
 All that said, you can do some very cool plays such as holding above door frames and choke points.
 Don’t activate in the middle of the open of Bannerfall’s courtyard.

 **Others**